decode-soumyadipta/AI_Enabled_Prosthetic_Design/README.md

 ## 💡 Key Takeaways
 - **Intel OpenVINO + NNCF**: Achieves real-time inference with optimized AI models.
 - **Scalable Design**: Modular architecture supports dynamic device allocation (CPU/GPU).
 - **Efficient Visualization**: High-performance rendering pipeline built with WebAssembly and Three.js.

+---

+## 🔮Future Plan

+We plan to test the inference on Gaudi Xeon processors in the future, but haven’t completed it yet as it requires a work email and billing setup— we’re working on it with humble patience!